nus-cs2103/website-base/admin/tp-expectations.md

 Here is a non-exhaustive list of team-tasks:

 1. Setting up the GitHub team org/repo
-1. Necessary general code enhancements{% if cs2103 or tic4002 %} e.g.,
+1. Necessary general code enhancements{% if cs2103 %} e.g.,
    1. Work related to renaming the product
-   1. Work related to changing the product icon
+   1. Work related to changing the product icon{% endif %}
-   1. Morphing the product into a different product{% endif %}
 1. Setting up tools e.g., GitHub, Gradle
 1. Maintaining the issue tracker
 1. Release management